raspberrypilearning/club-mentoring/en/step_8.md

 ## Python
 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
 <span style="color: #0faeb0">**Python** is a text-based coding language.
-It is one of the most popular programming languages because of its readability, and similarities to written English, making it easier to understand than other programming languages. </p>
+It is one of the most popular programming languages because of its readability and similarities to written English, which make it easier to understand than other programming languages.</p>
-It is suitable for older children who have some typing skills.
+It is suitable for older creators who have some typing skills.

 **What can you make with it?**
 Python is used for developing websites and software, task automation, data analysis, and data visualisation.